mattneary/Tarpits-Abstraction/SExprs.md

 \end{align*}
 </div>

+This pattern of recursive definition and symbolic pattern matching will be at the heart of our language constructs.

 ###List Literals
 We define our lists inductively based on the pair-constructing `cons` function we defined earlier.
 We choose to name this function `quote` because it is treating the entire expression as a literal, rather than as a symbolic expression.

 The following has a rather sensitive notation.
 Quotes show that an atomic value is being matched rather than a portion of a pattern being labeled.
-Additionally, the italized *ab...* is meant to label the first letter and rest of a string as `a` and `b`, respectively.
+Additionally, the italicized *ab...* is meant to label the first letter and rest of a string as `a` and `b`, respectively.

 <div>
 \begin{align*}